The Connected World of Charitable Fundraising

 What's worse, most of your donation is often used to pay the fundraiser's fees, leaving little to fund the charitable programs you are intending to support.
 CharityWatch has reviewed many contracts between charities and their fundraisers that guarantee the charity only 10% to 15% of the donations raised on the charity's behalf, and sometimes less.
 If you receive several appeals each month from the same charities, chances are that most of your donations are being used to do little more than fund more fundraising.

-This Diagram provides just a small example of professional fundraising companies and some of their recent charity clients.
+This Diagram (click for full page diagram PDF) provides just a small example of professional fundraising companies and some of their recent charity clients.
 The charities on this diagram currently receive D or F ratings from CharityWatch for high fundraising costs and for spending too little on the programs donors are intending to support.

 Some charities use professional fundraisers responsibly by targeting solicitations to a limited number of donors who are more likely to give to their cause, and spending a small amount of money on fundraising relative to the contributions they bring in as a result.
 You might consider allowing such groups to rent, sell, or exchange your contact information as a means of generating revenue to help fund the programs you care about.
 But be sure to ask the charity how, if at all, it screens organizations prior to sharing donors' information with them.
 The charity you donated to may be a highly efficient and responsible fundraiser, but if it shares your information with charities that are neither of these things you may end up receiving lots of unwelcome donation requests.
 Also make sure the charities with which your information is shared are prevented from re-sharing it without your permission.
 Finally, tell the charity to share your information only with nonprofits that have causes of interest to you so that you will not end up on the donor lists of organizations you would never consider supporting.